Gouthami9Gottimukkala/Netflix-SQL-Analysis/README.md

 );
 ```

-## Business Problems and Solutions
+## SQL Project – Business Problems and Their Solutions

 ### 1. Count the Number of Movies vs TV Shows